Brianfit/xkcd-card/README.md

 ## Credits

-xkcd is created by Randal Munro, and like this HACS Card the comic carries a Creative Commons BY NC license - meaning you are free to share provided attribution is made and the work is not used for commercial purposes.
+xkcd is created by Randall Munroe, and like this HACS Card the comic carries a Creative Commons BY NC license - meaning you are free to share provided attribution is made and the work is not used for commercial purposes.

 Thanks also to u/lau1406 and the guys and gals in <a href="https://www.reddit.com/r/homeassistant/comments/zwf4z1/i_integrated_xkcd_comics_into_home_assistant/">this Reddit thread </a> who created a card as camera element before HA changed the way that element works and broke it.